-A new R&D jazz-theatre project with original compositions by Campus and pianist Steve Lodder, shining a light on the life and work of Italian actress and theatre-maker Franca Rame (1929-2013).
+A newjazz-theatre project with original compositions by Campus and pianist Steve Lodder, shining a light on the life and work of Italian performer, author, activist, and theatre-maker Franca Rame (1929-2013).
 The concert is interspersed with improvisations, poems, extracts from comic monologues by Franca Rame and Dario Fo, and new arrangements of some of their popular tunes.
-This project is part of Campus' ongoing research on Rame at the Royal Central School of Speech and Drama.
+This project is part of Campus' research on Rame at the Royal Central School of Speech and Drama.
 In collaboration with Fondazione Fo Rame.

 A Journey into the Silence of Thelonious Monk